 Sometimes, it’s a need to have your creation be “worthy of you”.
 When you imagine the opinions and judgments of others about your work, you want them to think what a fantastic piece you’ve created.
 So you hold on to it a little longer.
 Trying your best to make it worthy of you.

 But shipping is good.
-Showing your work with others has many benefits.
+Sharing your work with others has many benefits.
 Although there’ll always be a reluctance to ship, the benefits of shipping far outweigh keeping your work to yourself.

 Benefits of Showing Your Work